zulip/zulip/docs/schema-migrations.md

 This page documents some important issues related to writing schema migrations.

+* **Naming**: Please provide clear names for new database migrations (e.g. `0072_realmauditlog_add_index_event_time.py`).
+Since in the Django migrations system, the filename is the name for the migration, this just means moving the migration file to have a reasonable name.
+Note that `tools/test-migrations` will fail in Travis CI if a migration has bad name of the form `0089_auto_20170710_1353.py`, which are what Django generates automatically for nontrivial database schema changes.

 * **Large tables**: For large tables like Message and UserMessage, you want to take precautions when adding columns to the table, performing data backfills, or building indexes.
 We have a